Your Inventory Blindspot Is Your Competitor's Biggest Advantage

 VF Corporation's move to real-time inventory visibility reveals the decisive edge separating market leaders from margin bleeders.

-VF Corporation — parent of Timberland, The North Face, and Vans — just deployed Nedap's RFID-based inventory visibility platform across its global operations.
-This is not a pilot.
-This is a $10 billion apparel conglomerate declaring that syncing digital storefronts with physical availability is no longer optional.
-The question for your brand is direct: can a shopper on your site right now see what is actually available, in real time, across every warehouse, store, and fulfillment node you operate?
-If the answer involves caveats, lag times, or manual reconciliation, you are bleeding revenue every single day.
-The good news: closing this gap is one of the highest-ROI moves available to any commerce operator in 2026, and the playbook is now proven.
+The question for your brand is blunt.
+Can a shopper on your site right now see what is actually available across every warehouse, store, and fulfillment node?
+If the answer involves caveats, lag, or manual reconciliation, you are bleeding revenue every day.
+Closing the gap is one of the highest-ROI moves an operator can make in 2026.
+The playbook is proven.

 The Decision Scenario: Invest in Visibility or Keep Guessing